syncfusion-content/blazor-docs/blazor/pivot-table/pivot-chart.md

 ![Printing in Blazor PivotChart](images/blazor-pivotchart-printing.png)

-> You can also explore our [Blazor Pivot Table example](https://blazor.syncfusion.com/demos/pivot-table/default-functionalities?theme=bootstrap4) to knows how to render and configure the pivot table.
+> You can also explore the [Blazor Pivot Table example](https://blazor.syncfusion.com/demos/pivot-table/default-functionalities?theme=bootstrap4) to know how to render and configure the pivot table.